confidence-duku/bakaano-hydro/README.md

 By learning spatially distributed, physically meaningful runoff and routing dynamics, Bakaano-Hydro is able to generalize across diverse catchments and hydro-climatic regimes.
 This hybrid design enables the model to simulate streamflow more accurately and reliably—even in ungauged or poorly monitored basins—while retaining interpretability grounded in hydrological processes.

+The name Bakaano comes from Fante, a language spoken along the southern coast of Ghana.
+Loosely translated as "by the river side" or "stream-side", it reflects the  lived reality of many vulnerable riverine communities across the Global South - those most exposed to flood risk and often least equipped to adapt.

 ![image](https://github.com/user-attachments/assets/8cc1a447-c625-4278-924c-1697e6d10fbf)

 ## Key Features